-Water supply systems may, because of such events as high line pressure, frequent cut-offs or the effects of water hammer among others, have installed devices such as pressure reducing valves, check valves, back flow preventers, etc. to control these types of problems.
+Water supply systems may, because of such events as high line pressure, frequent cut-offs, the effects of water hammer among others, have installed devices such as pressure reducing valves, check valves, back flow preventers, etc. to control these types of problems.
 When these devices are not equipped with an internal by-pass, and no other measures are taken, the devices cause the water system to be closed.

 As water is heated, it expands (thermal expansion) and closed systems do not allow for the expansion of heated water.

 The water within the water heater tank expands as it is heated and increases the pressure of the water system.
 If the relieving point of the water heater's temperature-pressure relief valve is reached, the valve will relieve the excess pressure.
 The temperature-pressure relief valve is not intended for the constant relief of thermal expansion.
 This is an unacceptable condition and must be corrected.
 It is recommended that any devices installed which could create a closed system have a by-pass and/or the system have an expansion tank to relieve the pressure built by thermal expansion in the water system.
-Refer to the Thermal Expansion section under Troubleshooting Guide or contact local plumbing authority or local Sears Service Center on how to control this situation.
+Expansion tanks are available for ordering through a local plumbing contractor.
+Contact the local water supplier and/or a service agency for assistance in controlling these situations.